ritazaarour/LoL-GameTimePrediction/index.md

 > * **n_estimators** (100, 200): Controls the number of trees in the forest.
 More trees improves stability and reduces variance in predictions.
 > * **max_depth** (None, 10, 20): Controls how deep each tree can grow.
 Unlimited depth allows the model to learn complex patterns while fixed depths act as regularization against overfitting.

 The best parameters were **n_estimators = 200 and max_depth = None.** The final model achieved **93.08% accuracy**.
-While overall accuracy is comparable to the baseline, the Random Forest showed some improvement.
+While overall accuracy is comparable to the baseline, the Random Forest allowed us to explore nonlinear structure and evaluate whether engineered features meaningfully impact role-specific performance.
 Jungle and support remained perfectly classified with precision and recall at or near 1.00.
 Bot showed a slight improvement in recall from 0.96 to 0.97 compared to the baseline.
 Mid achieved precision of 0.85 and recall of 0.83, and top achieved precision of 0.84 and recall of 0.87.

 | Position | Precision | Recall | F1-Score | Support |
 |----------|-----------|--------|----------|---------|